guaix-ucm/rgbloom/README.md

   -h, --help            show this help message and exit --basename BASENAME   file basename for output files --brightlimit BRIGHTLIMIT
-                        stars brighter than this Gaia G limit are displayed with star symbols (default=8.0) --symbsize SYMBSIZE   multiplying factor for symbol size (default=1.0) --nonumbers           do not display star numbers in PDF chart --noplot              skip PDF chart generation --nocolor             do not use colors in PDF chart --verbose             increase program verbosity
+                        objects brighter than this Gaia G limit are displayed with star symbols (default=8.0) --symbsize SYMBSIZE   multiplying factor for symbol size (default=1.0) --nonumbers           do not display object identification number in PDF chart --noplot              skip PDF chart generation --nocolor             do not use colors in PDF chart --verbose             increase program verbosity